tambourinecoder/gulp-jst-concat/README.md

 will now be accessible as compiled [lodash](http://lodash.com/docs#template) template functions via
 - `JST['foo']` and
 - `JST['bar/baz']`.

+The `exportString` option makes it possible to put your compiled JST on to any object within your compiled template file.
+You can specify any object that is accessible to the file, `window.JST` or `module.exports` if you want to use it with browserify.

 (Please note that `gulp-jst-concat` doesn't have to be used in conjunction with `gulp-jade`.
 Any input-stream emitting html-ish file contents will do.)